udh-mendix/docs/content/developerportal/operate/monitoring-application-health.md

 Example message | Database has less than 5% free space.
 Warning Threshold | Database has less than 25% and more than 10% free space available.
 Critical Threshold | Database has less than 10% free space available.
-First actions to take | Check if there is a sudden increase or a slow increase over time.
+First actions to take | Inspect the trends for **Database node disk usage**.
+Check if there is a sudden increase or a slow increase over time.
 Resolve by either stopping a runaway process, removing old data, or ordering more storage.

 Health Check | |
 :---|:---|